xmione/DiscountCodeSystem/README.md

    ```

    The client will:
-   - Prompt you to enter the count or number of concurrent requests, 10 is the default.
+   - Prompt you to enter the count or number of concurrent requests, 2000 is the maximum or limit.
    - Generate test codes based on the supplied count (8 characters each)
    - Prompt you to enter a code to test
    - Test code usage (first use should succeed, second should fail)